 Some recent graduates have careers in business, education, urban planning, community organizing and grant writing.
 (The previous mayor of Rock Island and former Illinois Congressman Lane Evans both are Augustana graduates.)

 What graduates do

 Tyrrell Jeffries '13 is in the Teach for America program and then plans to attend law school.

 Rachel Lenke '13 is in the master of public policy program at Loyola University-Chicago.

 Augustana College offers a major and minor in political science, with classes in a wide variety of fields within the discipline: American politics, comparative politics, international relations, political theory, public law and public policy.
 The department is closely associated with Augustana's pre-law program.

-- The political science department is one of the most globally focused at Augustana, and serves as a key resource for several foreign study programs on campus, especially Asian studies and Latin American studies.
-Political science professors are involved in Augustana's Model United Nations and Model Arab League groups, and work closely with Augustana's Freistat Center for Studies in World Peace, which regularly brings ambassadors, consuls general and other international figures to campus.
+The department serves as a resource for foreign study programs, especially Asian and Latin American studies.
+Professors are involved in Model United Nations and Model Arab League groups, and work with Augustana's Freistat Center for Studies in World Peace, which regularly brings international figures to campus.

-In recent years, a typical Augustana student majoring in political science would have had the opportunity to:
+In recent years, a typical political science major would:

-- Take courses in Ghana or Vietnam for a term, traveling with Augustana faculty and students;
+• Take courses in Ghana or Vietnam for a term.

-- Experience political life in four cities and two states.
-Because of the college's location In the Quad Cities -- on the Mississippi River border between Illinois and Iowa-our students have frequent opportunities to participate in local, state and national political campaigns;
+• Experience political life in four cities and two states because of the college's location on the Mississippi River border between Illinois and Iowa.

-- Be interviewed by local or regional news media, who frequently turn to Augustana faculty and students for their expertise and opinions on political issues;
+• Be interviewed by local or regional news media, who frequently turn to faculty and students for expertise and opinions on issues.

 Amanda Seifert ’11, political science major: